Effects of Divorce on Children in Arizona

 Effects of Divorce on Children in Arizona | Additional Findings

-Couples that split the housework are more likely to divorce – the rate is actually 50% higher, actually.
+Couples that split the housework are more likely to divorce – the rate is 50% higher.
 But it’s not what you think.
 Experts believe it’s not a cause and effect relationship, but rather a reflection of more modern values of marriage that is apparent in relationships where the household chores are split 50/50.